MahdisHassani/Lightweight_MobileViT_ASPP/README.md

 # Lightweight_MobileViT_ASPP
 Official implementation of the paper:
-"Lightweight Vision Transformer with Atrous Spatial Pyramid Pooling for Accurate Image Inpainting Detection and Localization" Submitted to The Visual Computer.
+"Lightweight Vision Transformer with Atrous Spatial Pyramid Pooling for Accurate Image Inpainting Detection and Localization".

 ## Python Version